Skip to main content

 This course provides an in-depth understanding of music theory, focusing on harmonic procedures, ear training, sight-singing, rhythm, and musical structure.
 Topics include scales, intervals, chords, harmonic progressions, voice leading, counterpoint, and musical form.
 Assessments include quizzes, tests, a midterm, and a final exam.

 Offered every other year, alternating with Elements of Music.
-This course will be offered in the 2025–2026 school year.
+This course will not be offered in the 2026–2027 school year.

 478 Career Exploration Internship Program (CEIP)